-Students may drop courses without penalty until the last day for student-initiated drops as published in the academic calendar (third Friday after the first day of instruction).
+Students may drop semester-length courses without penalty until the last day for drops as published in the academic calendar (third Friday after the first day of instruction).
 Dropped courses do not appear on academic records.
-Dropping courses requires student and advisor signatures (declared students only).
+Dropping courses requires student and advisor signatures.
 Students are not responsible for the tuition and fees.

 Deadlines are adjusted proportionally for courses that are less than a semester in length.
-Students must submit Add/ Drop/Change forms to the Registrar's Office by the appropriate deadlines: students may drop without penalty in the first 15% of the term of the course (students are not responsible for the tuition and fees); students may withdraw in the first 60% of the term of the course (students are responsible for the tuition and fees).
+Students must submit Drop/Add forms to the Registrar's Office by the appropriate deadlines: students may drop without penalty in the first 15% of the term of the course (students are not responsible for the tuition and fees).